harshamullapudi/OBSTACLEAVOIDINGROBOT/README.md

 # OBSTACLEAVOIDINGROBOT
-Sensor Based Obstacle Avoiding Robot Car for cleaning purpose using Arduino-UNO or Bluetooth.
+Sensor Based Obstacle Avoiding Robot Car for cleaning purpose using Arduino-UNO/Microcontroller and Bluetooth/Sensor.

 #ABSTRACT
 The purpose of this project is to develop a mobile robot car with an obstacle avoidance capability.
 The mobile robot will be built with an on-board sensor to get information about the surding environment.
 The mobile robot is a four wheeled robot platform.
 The robot has an ultrasonic sensor which is mounted in front of it to scan the front environment.
 The ultrasonic sensor will trigger a signal to the main controller, which is a Arduino UNO and it is controlled by blue-tooth module HC-05 7